gunjalgupta/UberEats-clone/README.md

 Create topics as mentioned in server.js file
 Open the terminal in the folder "kafka-backend".
 Execute "npm install" or "npm i" to install all the dependencies.
-Create an accound in https://www.mongodb.com/cloud/atlas.
+Create an account in https://www.mongodb.com/cloud/atlas.
 Fetch the connection uri and update this path in config.js file for mongoDB variable.
 Update the appServer & backendServer.
 Run node server.js